ChillVibezTechHub/ChillVibezTechLabs_NetworkLab/README.md

 64bit Processor supporting SLAT

 ### Notes:
-All commands in this lab are Powershell commands used in Administrator mode.
-	Use the commands by copying and pasting them into the terminal.
+Use the commands in this lab by copying and pasting them into the powershell terminal.

 Enter Administrator mode command line by pressing Windows Key + X Key, then select "Terminal Admin".